Improved Decision Rule Approximations for Multi-Stage Robust Optimization via Copositive Programming: Introduction

 If tighter approximation is desired or when the problem has non-fixed recourse, then one can in principle develop a hierarchy of increasingly tight semidefinite approximations using \emph{polynomial decision rules}~\cite{Bertsimas.Iancu.Parrilo.2011}.
 While optimizing for the best polynomial decision rule of fixed degree is difficult, tractable conservative approximations can be obtained by employing the Lasserre hierarchy~\cite{Lasserre.2009,Parrilo.2000}.
 Such approximations are attractive because they do not require prior structural knowledge about the optimal adaptive decisions.
 However, the resulting semidefinite programs scale poorly with the degree of the polynomial decision rules.
 A decent tradeoff between suboptimality and scalability is attained in \emph{quadratic decision rules}, where one merely optimizes over polynomial functions of degree~$2$.
 Their semidefinite approximations, based on the well-known approximate S-lemma~\cite{Ben-Tal.Ghaoui.Nemirovski.2009}, have been applied successfully to instances of inventory planning~\cite{Bertsimas.Iancu.Parrilo.2011,Hanasusanto.Kuhn.Wallace.Zymler.2015} and electricity capacity expansion~\cite{Bampou.Kuhn.2011} problems.
-A posteriori lower bounds to the MSRO problem can be derived by applying decision rules to the problem's dual formulation~\cite{Bampou.Kuhn.2011, Georghiou.Wiesemann.Kuhn.2015,Kuhn.Wiesemann.Georghiou.2011}.
+A posteriori lower bounds to the MSRO problem can be derived by applying decision rules to the problem's dual formulation~\cite{Bampou.Kuhn.2011, Georghiou.Wiesemann.Kuhn.2015, Kuhn.Wiesemann.Georghiou.2011}.
 Alternative schemes that similarly provide aggressive bounds for MSRO are proposed in \cite{Hadjiyiannis.Goulart.Kuhn.2011} and~\cite{Bertsimas.deRuiter.2016}.
+All the methods mentioned above can be applied to different paradigms in optimization under uncertainty, such as stochastic programming, robust optimization, and distributionally robust optimization.
+Our paper focuses on the robust optimization setting because it requires minimal assumptions about the uncertainty, which allows us to present the main idea cleanly.
+If distributional information is available, then the proposed method can be directly applied to the other settings in a relatively straightforward fashion.

 Global optimization approaches have also been designed to derive exact solutions of MSRO problems.
 In the two-stage robust optimization setting, these methods include Benders' decomposition~\cite{Bertsimas.Litvinov.Sun.Zhao.Zheng.2013, Doulabi.Jaillet.Pesant.Rousseau.2016}, column and constraint generation~\cite{Zeng.Zhao.2013}, extreme point enumeration combined with decision rules \cite{Georghiou.Tsoukalas.Wiesemann.2017}, and Fourier-Motzkin elimination~\cite{Zhen.Hertog.Sim.2016}.
 The Benders' decomposition scheme has been extended to the multi-stage setting for MSRO problems where the uncertain parameters exhibit a \emph{stagewise rectangular} structure~\cite{Georghiou.Tsoukalas.Wiesemann.2016}.
 The papers \cite{Bertsimas.Dunning.2016} and \cite{Postek.Hertog.2016} develop adaptive uncertainty set partitioning schemes that generate a sequence of increasingly accurate conservative approximations for MSRO.
 Global optimization scheme has also been conceived through the lens of conic reformulations.
 Hanasusanto and Kuhn~\cite{Hanasusanto.Kuhn.2016} and Xu and Burer~\cite{Xu.Burer.2018} propose independently equivalent copositive programming reformulations for two-stage robust optimization problems and develop conservative semidefinite approximations for the reformulations.